PWDSerialgamer07/PyMediaShrinker/README.md

 ## Config
 You can set the config at the top of the script:
 ![image](https://github.com/PWDSerialgamer07/PyMediaShrinker/assets/118306463/8ea63401-6d2e-41d4-9535-8359b819dee8)
-They include the image quality (the lower the number, the worse it will be), the video bitrate and the name of the temporary folder.
+They include the image quality (the lower the number, the worse it will be), the video bitrate and the name of the temporary folder (which will be automatically created if missing).